BoltMCP Installation Docs

 • BoltMCP global domain: boltmcp.example.com

-If your DNS provider supports wildcard A records and a wildcard at this label won't clash with other records in the zone, add a single record:
+If your DNS provider supports wildcard records and a wildcard at this label won't clash with other records in the zone, add a single record:

 HostnameTypeValue

-Otherwise, create five explicit A records:
+Otherwise, create four explicit records:

 HostnameTypeValue